fenago/data-science/lab_guides/Lab_6.md

 ### Vectors

-A vector is a collection of scalars.
-Consider the five temperatures in the previous code snippet.
-A vector is a data type that lets you collect all of the previous temperatures in one variable that supports arithmetic operations.
-Vectors look similar to Python lists and can be created from Python lists.
 Consider the following code snippet for creating a Python list:

 ```
 temps_list = [23, 24, 23, 22, 22]